How to get the most out of this dashboard

 - Click on a color in the Key to hone in on that selection

-Eastern oysters, the most valuable seafood species harvested by Rhode Island fishermen, account for about 98% of all Rhode Island aquaculture production.
-Rhode Island has experienced steady growth in its aquaculture industry over the past 20 years, from 54 acres in 2002, to 374 acres in 2022.
-Aquaculture sales were $448,000 in 2002 and over $6.1 million in 2019, but dipped dramatically in 2020 due to the COVID-19 pandemic since most Eastern oysters are served in restaurants.
-Sales subsequently rebounded in 2022 and 2023.
+Eastern oysters, the most valuable seafood species coming out of Rhode Island waters, account for about 98% of all Rhode Island aquaculture production.
+Rhode Island has experienced steady growth in its aquaculture industry over the past 20 years, from 54 acres in 2002, to 384 acres in 2023.
+Aquaculture sales were about $315,000 in 2002 and over $8.5 million in 2023.
+Sales dipped dramatically in 2020 due to the COVID-19 pandemic since most Eastern oysters are served in restaurants.
+Sales subsequently rebounded to a little more than $8 million from 2021 to 2023.

 Gross Sales of Rhode Island’s Seafood and Fisheries Sector, 2016